 - SIP OPTIONS queries and responses. - Incoming calls from the PSTN to H.323 and SIP telephones at the enterprise.
 All inbound calls from the PSTN were routed from the service provider across the SIP trunk to the enterprise. - Outgoing calls to the PSTN from H.323 and SIP telephones at the enterprise.
-All outbound calls to the PSTN were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound calls to the Avaya Communicator for Windows (SIP soft client). - Various call types including: local, long distance, toll-free, international, Local Directory Assistance, and Emergency 911 calls. - G.711u and G.729a codecs. - DTMF transmission using RFC 2833. - Caller ID presentation and Caller ID restriction.
+All outbound calls to the PSTN were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound calls to the Avaya Communicator for Windows (SIP soft client). - Various call types including: local, long distance, toll-free, international, Local Directory Assistance, and Emergency 911 calls. - G.711u and G.729a codecs. - DTMF transmission using RFC 2833.

-- User features such as hold and resume, internal call forwarding, transfer, and conference. - Off-net call transfer, conference, forwarding and mobility (mobile twinning). - Use of the SIP REFER method for call transfers to the PSTN. - Voicemail navigation for inbound and outbound calls, and voicemail Message Waiting Indicator (MWI). - T.38 fax and G.711u pass-through fax. - Inbound and outbound long-duration and long hold time call stability. - Response to incomplete call attempts and trunk errors.
+- Caller ID presentation and Caller ID restriction. - User features such as hold and resume, internal call forwarding, transfer, and conference. - Off-net call transfer, conference, forwarding and mobility (mobile twinning). - Use of the SIP REFER method for call redirection to the PSTN. - Voicemail navigation for inbound and outbound calls, and voicemail Message Waiting Indicator (MWI). - T.38 fax and G.711u pass-through fax. - Inbound and outbound long-duration and long hold time call stability. - Response to incomplete call attempts and trunk errors. - Remote Worker which allows Avaya SIP endpoints to connect directly to the public Internet as enterprise extensions.